Kairavrajgariah/KARA-AI-Powered-Chatbot/README.md

 # KARA-AI-Powered-Chatbot

-# Restaurant Chatbot - Pandeyji Eatery 🍽️
+# Restaurant Chatbot - Sattva🍽️

 An intelligent restaurant ordering and tracking system built with modern web technologies.
 This project demonstrates a full-stack chatbot solution that enables customers to place orders through natural language processing and track their orders in real-time.